 Excavating with Precision

-During the demonstration program, SITECH mounted a camera on the outside of a Winslow excavator with the 3D avoidance technology on a project in Melbourne.
+During the demonstration program, SITECH mounted a camera on the outside of an excavator with the 3D avoidance technology on a project in Melbourne.
 The Trimble Earthworks display, the model is overlaid onto the existing ground giving the operator a better understanding of the work that needs to be done.
 Visibility of the bucket gives operators better situational awareness to be able to keep surrounding people and objects safe.

 “This is the next level of integration and a great addition to the excavators,” confirmed Gains.
 “We strongly believe that the quicker an operator gets an understanding of the job, the faster the build.
 With Trimble Earthworks and AR, our operators see an alignment in 3D.
 The software also provides options for multiple views.
 Overall, the addition of AR raises the level of awareness relative to the design model.
 We also think it will be essential for getting less experienced operators up to speed on the job.”

 “A big part of my job is to push innovation,” said Gains.
 “We’re a big investor in technology and we’re always looking for innovative solutions and want to lead the industry.
-As a civil contractor, we always want to do things faster and more cost effectively.
+As a civil contractor, we always want to do things safer, faster and more cost effectively.
 We’re definitely going to invest in any solution that can help us get a better understanding of the job and also help the crews build faster, safer and with greater precision.
 Our workflow visualization system, the 3D avoidance system and the Trimble Earthworks AR camera are prime examples of that focus.”